JanSharp/VRCVFXTargetGun/notes.md

 - [ ] prevent interaction with the gun while lockstep is not initialized yet.
 So wait until OnInit or OnClientBeginCatchUp
 - [ ] consider changing effects to be defined as an array of prefabs instead already existing in the world
 - [ ] consider initializing all the effect buttons in the UI at build time
-- [ ] consider moving more logic in general into on build, such has having effect containers, one per effect descriptor prefab
+- [ ] consider moving more logic in general into on build, such has having effect containers, one per vfx instance prefab
 - [ ] place/delete mode toggle ball just does nothing
 - [ ] add VR input to Q pick effects
 - [ ] disable place/delete mode toggle while the gun is not held